trsilson/AVCProject3ENGR101/README.md

 10. Open a Command Prompt and type "g++ --version" into the command line.
 The outcome should look like this:
 ![stack Overflow](https://github.com/trsilson/AVCProject3ENGR101/blob/master/images/commandprompt.png)

+**MAC**

+1. Go to homebrew website.
+Link: https://brew.sh/;

+2. Make sure vscode is is installed.

+3. Then type this into terminal window: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)".
+You can find this in the main page of the homebew website as well:
+(first image in discord here)

+4. Once homebrew is installed paste into terminal: brew install sfml

+5. Then open vscode and after adding/editing code, open a new terminal from the 'Terminal' option at the top.
+(second image in discord here)

+6. Then split the terminal by clicking the icon which looks like this:
+(third image in discord here)

+6. In the left split terminal type:
+* cd AVC_server/ after the AVCProject3ENGR101 %
+* Followed by make (without speech marks) after AVC_server %
+* Then add ./server after AVC_server %

+7. Similarly, in the right split terminal type:
+* cd AVC_robot/ after the AVCProject3ENGR101 %
+* Followed by 'make' (without speech marks) after AVC_robot %
+* Then lastly followed by ./robot after AVC_robot %

+(fourth image in discord here)